top of page

 allison bio pic.jpg

-Allyson Yennaco is a choreographer and dance educator with more than 18 years of teaching experience in all major forms of dance.
+Allyson is a choreographer and dance educator with more than 18 years of teaching experience in all major forms of dance.
 Dancing since age three, she began assisting classes at 12 and teaching at 16.
 After graduating high school, she moved to NYC to train with industry professionals at the Broadway Dance Center and studied the Zena Rommett Floor Barre Technique for corrective body alignment and injury prevention at Broadway Dance Center and at STEPS on Broadway.
 Allyson is most influenced by her modern training under artists from the former Dance Space Center in SoHo (currently known as Dance New Amsterdam) where she also studied anatomy and kinesthetic body awareness.

 Allyson successfully owned and operated Artistic Ballet and Creative Dance in Hampstead, NH for 8 years before marrying her husband and raising their two daughters.
 She is currently on staff at Phantom Gymnastics in Hampstead, NH where she coaches dance and choreographs competitive floor routines for NH State Champion gymnasts training in USAG Junior Olympic Program.
 Allyson is a graduate of the Dance Teachers Club of Boston Dance Education Training Course, a member of American Alliance and New Hampshire Alliance for Health Physical Education Recreation and Dance (AAHPERD and NHAHPERD), and the National Dance Association (NDA).
 She was certified in Leap 'N Learn in 2012.
 Allyson continues her own dance training by attending classes in NY and Boston, as well as dance conventions and professional educator seminars across the Northeast.
 Her creative ideas and choreographic style have earned numerous gold medals, overall high score awards, and special judges awards.